Early College On-campus FAQ

 Do I commute or live on-campus?

 On-campus Early College students are eligible to live in the dorms at Northwestern, although many students choose to commute.
-Seniors who are 17 at the beginning of courses may live in dorms alongside traditional UNW students—space permitting.
-Please see below for more information on Residential Early College.
+Seniors who are 17 at the beginning of courses may live in dorms alongside traditional UNW students.
+Please see below for more information on residential On-campus Early College.

 How many credits may I take in a semester?